Singular Hodge theory for combinatorial geometries: Guide to the proof

-Because $\M\setminus i$ has a smaller ground set, we can inductively assume that all of our statements hold for all of the matroids $(\M\setminus i)^G$ in the theorem.
-In particular, $\IH((\M\setminus i)^G)$ satisfies hard Lefschetz and the Hodge--Riemann relations for any positive linear combination $\ell' = \sum_{j \ne i} c_j y_j \in \H(\M \setminus i)$.
-The shift by $-(\crk G)/2$ in the summand \eqref{eqn:shift} ensures that each summand is centered at the same middle degree as $\IH(\M)$, so our theorem shows that $\IH(\M)$ satisfies hard Lefschetz for the class $\ell'$.
-That is, $\HL_i(\M)$ holds (Corollary~\ref{HLi}).
-By keeping careful track of how the Poincar\'e pairing restricts to the summand \eqref{eqn:shift} (Lemma~\ref{pair and compare}), we can also deduce that the Hodge--Riemann inequalities hold for $\ell'$.
-That is, the statement $\HR_i^{< \frac{d}{2}}(\M)$ also holds (Corollary~\ref{HRi}).
+Because $\M\setminus i$ has a smaller ground set than $\M$, we can inductively assume that all of our statements hold for all of the matroids $(\M\setminus i)^G$ appearing in Theorem A. In particular, $\IH((\M\setminus i)^G)$ satisfies hard Lefschetz and the Hodge--Riemann relations for any positive linear combination $\ell' = \sum_{j \ne i} c_j y_j \in \H(\M \setminus i)$.
+The shift by $-(\crk G)/2$ in the summand \eqref{eqn:shift} ensures that each summand is centered at the same middle degree as $\IH(\M)$, so Theorem A implies that $\tIH(\M)$ satisfies hard Lefschetz for the class $\ell'$.
+Since hard Lefschetz is vacuous in the middle degree, the same holds for $\IH(\M)$, proving the statement $\hyperlink{hli}{\HL_i(\M)}$ (Proposition~\ref{HLi}).
+By keeping careful track of how the Poincar\'e pairing restricts to the summand \eqref{eqn:shift} (Lemma~\ref{pair and compare}), we also deduce that the Hodge--Riemann inequalities hold for $\ell'$ acting on $\tIH(\M)$.
+Since $\IH(\M)$ and $\tIH(\M)$ are equal except for the middle degree, this shows that the statement $\hyperlink{hri}{\HR_i^{< \frac{d}{2}}(\M)}$ also holds (Corollary~\ref{HRi}).

 Next we use a standard deformation argument to pass from the special class $\ell'$ to a class $\ell = \ell' + c_iy_i$ with positive $c_i$.
-We have already shown $\HL(\M)$, $\HL_i(\M)$, and $\HR_i^{< \frac{d}{2}}(\M)$; that is, $\IH(\M)$ satisfies hard Lefschetz for both $\ell$ and $\ell'$, and the Hodge--Riemann relations hold for $\ell'$.
+We have already shown $\hyperlink{hl}{\HL(\M)}$, $\hyperlink{hli}{\HL_i(\M)}$, and $\hyperlink{hri}{\HR_i^{< \frac{d}{2}}(\M)}$; that is, $\IH(\M)$ satisfies hard Lefschetz for both $\ell$ and $\ell'$, and the Hodge--Riemann relations hold for $\ell'$.
 But for a continuous family of classes all of which satisfy hard Lefschetz, the signature of the associated pairings cannot change, so the Hodge--Riemann relations for $\ell'$ imply them for $\ell$.
-Hence, we have deduced the statement $\HR^{< \frac{d}{2}}(\M)$ (Proposition~\ref{delnodel}).
+Hence, we have deduced the statement $\hyperlink{hr}{\HR^{< \frac{d}{2}}(\M)}$ (Proposition~\ref{delnodel}).